 Sellers who use FBA can offer fast and free shipping to their customers, which opens up the door to targeting Amazon Prime members.
-Amazon Prime is a monthly subscription service where some of the benefits include free same-day or two-day shipping.
+Amazon Prime is a monthly subscription service where some of the benefits include free two-day shipping.
 Amazon customers can filter by Amazon Prime partners, so sellers are really giving themselves the best chance of winning the buy box when participating in Prime.

 How much does FBA cost?

 The FBA fees and charges have not been released for Australia yet, but they should be similar to the Amazon US structure:

 Monthly selling fee: US$39.99